-Standard Number Within the Standard to be Corrected on a Performance Improveme ent Plan.
-Evaluator's Name Principal's Name Evaluator's Signature Principal's Signature (Principal's signature denotes receipt of the summative evaluation, not necessarily agreement with the contents of the form.) nal Recommenda The perfor Improvement The deficient nal Recommendation Based on Outcome of Improveme The performance deficiencies have been satisfacto Improvement Plan.
+Number ☐ The perfor mance deficiencies have been sati ent Plan. isfactor ily corrected.
+The principal is no lon Evaluator's Name Principal's Name Evaluator's Signature Principal's Signature (Principal's signature denotes receipt of the summative evaluation, not necessarily agreement with the contents of the form.) al Recommenda The perfore Improvement The deficient al Recommendation Based on Outcome of Impro The performance deficiencies have been sati Improvement Plan.
 The deficiencies were not corrected.
-The principal aluator's Name nal Recommendation Based on Outcome of Improvement Plan The performance deficiencies have been satisfactorily corrected.
-The principal is no longer Improvement Plan.
+The prince aluator's Name nal Recommendation Based on Outcome of Improvemen The performance deficiencies have been satisfactori Improvement Plan.
 The deficiencies were not corrected.
-The principal is recommended for non-renewal/dismissaluator's Name Principal's Name Principal's Signature (Principal's Signature (Principal's signature denotes rece evaluation, not necessarily agreem
+The principal is aluator's Name al Recommendation Based on Outcome of Improvement Plan The performance deficiencies have been satisfactorily corrected.
+The principal is no lon Improvement Plan.
+The deficiencies were not corrected.
+The principal is recommended for non-renewal/disaluator's Name Principal's Name Principal's Signature (Principal's signature denotes revaluation, not necessarily agriculture and principal's signature denotes revaluation, not necessarily agriculture.